-The specific powers granted in a Power of Attorney document are often listed out separately.
-For purposes of using a Power of Attorney document to act on a member's HealthEquity account, the document must include Powers granted to manage banking and other financial institution accounts.
+The specific powers granted in a POA document are often listed out separately.
+For purposes of using a POA document to act on a member's HealthEquity account, the document must include powers granted to manage banking and other financial institution accounts.

 There are two types of POAs that may be submitted to HealthEquity:

 A durable POA goes into effect as soon as it is signed and notarized (or witnessed).
 This means that the agent is immediately authorized to manage the person's affairs and act on their behalf.
 The agent or attorney-in-fact will be authorized to act on a person’s behalf for as long as the person who created the POA is alive.
 A durable POA continues to be in effect, even if the person becomes incapacitated.
 These types of POAs are valid from the date the document was signed until the death of the person who created the POA (or until the POA is revoked).
 To find out if a POA is durable, simply look for the term 'durable' in the document itself.